 I see little parts of my dad in each of us – my brother and my sister.
 My brother got my dads incredible work ethic and brain (that kid remembers everything).
 My sister got my dads funny personality and curly hair.
 Me, I’m not sure what I picked up but I know I carry every bit of him with me all the time.

 Happy Fathers day Dad!
-I am so incredibly lucky to have you as a farther.
+I am so incredibly lucky to have you as a father.